QMCPACK/qmcpack/docs/introduction.rst

 A main development focus is the creation of a single performance portable version of the code.
 All features will consequently be available on all platforms, including accelerators (GPUs) from NVIDIA, AMD, and Intel.
-These new implementations are currently referred to as the ``batched code''.
-As the initial batched implementation in matured, observables and other functionality will be prioritized based on feedback received.
+These new implementations are currently referred to as the *batched code*.
+As the initial batched implementation is matured, observables and other functionality will be prioritized based on feedback received.

 Documentation and examples